minijaham/FeedHealCMD/README.md

 Heal - command.use.heal

-Download latest .phar here - https://poggit.pmmp.io/ci/minijaham/FeedHealCMD(USE THE FeedHealCMD Dev build!!!!
+Download latest .phar here - https://poggit.pmmp.io/ci/minijaham/FeedHealCMD (USE THE FeedHealCMD Dev build!!!!
 The FeedAndHeal is old version of this repo!)

 # How to download
 1. Download .phar file from the link provided above